andrepd/posit-rust/README.md

 let posit = p16::MAX + p16::round_from(0.1) - p16::MAX;
 assert_eq!(posit, p16::ZERO);

-// Use a quire per thread to ensure the result is the same regardless of parallelisation! let mut quires = [q16::ZERO; 8];
+// Use a quire per thread to ensure the result is the same _regardless of parallelisation_! let mut quires = [q16::ZERO; 8];
 for thread in 0..8 {
   let local_quire = &mut quires[thread];